KhronosGroup/OpenCL-Guide/chapters/getting_started_windows.md

 #### Developer Command Prompt

-To build applications on the command-line on Windows, one needs to open a `Developer Command Prompt for VS 2022`.
+To build applications on the command-line using `cmd.exe` on Windows, one needs to open a `Developer Command Prompt for VS 2022`.
 This can be done in the Start Menu or by invoking `vcvarsall.bat` from the installation folder.

 ```cmd
 "C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvarsall.bat" amd64